 Samiya Henry being honored for the Spirit of Diversity Award.

-A one-year scholarship for first-year students pursuing a second major in Catholic Studies
+A one-time scholarship for first-year students pursuing a second major in Catholic Studies

 • Awarded to three students each year.
-These students must have declared a second major in Catholic Studies, and be actively enrolled in at least one CATH course each semester.
+These students must declare a second major in Catholic Studies by the end of the fall semester.

 Viv Kuliecza in a Duquesne University sweatshirt.